CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 ## Callbacks vs. Alerts

-"Alerts" and "Callbacks" are distinct features within the Meraki API, each serving a different purpose and following different data schemas.
+"Alerts" and "Callbacks" are distinct features within the Meraki API, each serving a different purpose, and following different data schemas.

 ### Alerts